 Institutional Strategies cover the creation of – and connectivity with – institutional structures (both formal and informal) necessary to provide for ecosystem coordination and establish an institutional and regulatory framework to ensure smooth coordination and operation of the ecosystem.

-5)-Conclusion
+5) Conclusion

 Although an increasing literature argues that strategic networks and innovation ecosystems have become the new basis of competition (Gulati et al., 2000; Iansiti & Levien, 2004b; Iyer et al., 2006; Moore, 1993, 1996; Normann & Ramirez, 1993), the managerial implications of this insight remain insufficiently developed.
 An increasing number of researchers argue that in the ‘information’, ‘knowledge’ or ‘digital’ economy, the ‘innovation ecosystem’ provides the frame of reference for strategy design and implementation (Iyer et al., 2006).
 Specific tasks involved in innovation ecosystem strategies include ecosystem creation; ecosystem coordination; optimization of business models to take advantage of ecosystem externalities; and the creation of control strategies to ensure value appropriation.
 The basis for managerial insights remains fragmented, reflecting the general fragmentation of this important domain.